atom-tm/l2df-engine/README.md

 * Fast physics / collision detection - perfect for fighting games!
 * Frames based architecture - have a full control of your objects in each single frame.
 * Number of presets which you can use to rapidly start making your game.
-* Integrated Peer-to-Peer network support.
+* Integrated Peer-to-Peer network support to bring you smooth, fast and responsive gameplay.
-* UDP-holepunching and master-server to exclude requirement of using VPN, Hamachi and other software to initialize connection under NAT.
+* NAT traversal which excludes requirement of using VPN, Hamachi and other software to initialize connection under NAT.
 * "GGPO like" rollback networking instead of lockstep to make you feel an excellent netplay experience.